Azure/azure-quickstart-templates/quickstarts/microsoft.containerinstance/aci-storage-file-share/README.md

 The following resources are deployed as part of the solution

 + **Storage Account**: Storage account for the file share
-+ **Azure Container Instance**: Azure Container Instance, where the az-cli is exectued to create the file share
++ **Azure Container Instance**: Azure Container Instance, where the az-cli is executed to create the file share
 + **File share**: [Azure File share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) accessiable via SMB protocol

 ## Deployment steps